bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 N/A

 ## Heads-Up

-* Students will present their group projects during next week's Required session.
-Prepare a slide deck of superlative 'awards' to give to each group.
-Here is [an example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative 'awards'.
+* Students will present their group projects during next week's second virtual class.

+* Prepare a slide deck of superlative awards to give to each group.
+Here is an [example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative awards.

 ## Resources